 Applications for a Household Loan of $20,000 or a Home Income will be fast tracked by Household Capital, with funds available for use within two weeks.
-Funder compares this to the waiting period of up to nine months that retirees face if they wish to access Centrelink’s Pension Loans Scheme, which is also a reverse mortgage product.
+Funder says retirees typically face a longer waiting period if they wish to access Centrelink’s Pension Loans Scheme, which is also a reverse mortgage product.
 Pension Loans Scheme loans cannot be taken as a lump sum, but are paid in twice-monthly instalments.

 Household Loans don’t require regular interest repayments to be made, and the loan can be repaid at any time without penalty.